-Social media has been a touchy subject for most regulated industries, especially for the financial services industry.
+Social media has been a touchy subject for most regulated industries, especially for financial services.

-Yet, as the digital transformation continues and social media has become a powerful place to build a brand, now is the time for the financial services industry to get on board with being social.
+Yet, as digital transformation continues and social media becomes an even more powerful place to build a brand, now’s the time for the financial services industry to get on board with being social.

-Typically, social media has generally been ignored by financial services (except for the basic corporate handles) because:
+Typically, financial services ignores social media (except for the basic corporate handles) because:

-- Employees posting something that makes the company look bad
+- Afraid of employees posting something that makes the company look bad

-- Other digital blunders that could affect the organization
+- The potential for digital blunders that would negatively affect the organization

 How Social Media Helps Financial Services

-That’s why besides corporate social media handles, financial service companies should be allowing employees to be social on behalf of the company.
+That’s why financial service companies should allow employees to be social — and tweet, post, and share — on behalf of the company.

-An Edelman Trust Barometer research showed that financial services, for example, is the least trusted sector among the general population.
+Edelman Trust Barometer research shows that financial services is the least-trusted sector among the general population.
 Yikes!

-But there is a positive too, that same research showed that 80% of financial services employees trust their own company to do the right thing.
+But there’s a positive finding with this research too: 80% of financial services employees trust their company to do the right thing.

-This is encouraging because employees of financial service companies are already thinking positive about their employer and view them as trustworthy.
+This is encouraging because employees of financial service companies already have positive views of their employers and view them as trustworthy.

 So how can social media help financial services?